DavisVaughan/almanac/README.md

 remotes::install_github("DavisVaughan/almanac")
 ```

-Mac (OS-X) and Windows users should not have any problems installing
+Mac and Windows users should not have any problems installing almanac.
-almanac.
 Linux users need libv8 to install the dependency R package, V8.
+See the
-See the [V8 installation
+[V8 installation
 instructions](https://github.com/jeroen/V8#debian--ubuntu) for more
 information. almanac uses ES5 JavaScript, so it does *not* require any
 “modern” JavaScript features and should work with the “old” V8 engine